gowdag/GitHubTutorial/README.md

 #About Me:
 Facts about me:
--I am a second-year Mechatronics Engineering student -I am excited to code with y'all on GitHub!
+*I am a second-year Mechatronics Engineering student *I am excited to code with y'all on GitHub!
--My non-technical hobbies are reading, drawing, and playing the flute
+*My non-technical hobbies are reading, drawing, and playing the flute

 My LinkedIn is [here!](https://www.linkedin.com/in/gowri-gowda/)